 Unlock the power and potential of event technology

-Québec City Business Destination spoke with Caroline Lepage, President and CEO of AGORA, a Québec-based company that helps organizations manage their meetings, conferences and conventions.
+Québec City Business Destination spoke with Caroline Lepage, former President and CEO of AGORA, a Québec-based company that helps organizations manage their meetings, conferences and conventions.
+Caroline Lepage is now the CEO of the Québec City Convention Centre.

 For over 20 years, her team has organized thousands of events around the world and carved an enviable niche as a pioneer in leveraging technology to facilitate event logistics, improve participants’ experience, and provide clients with useful attendee data.